Shutdown button with Raspberry PI and Python

 shutdownPIN = 21

-We then set used PIN according to our needs.
-First row set naming convention to Broadcom (BCM), then shutdownPIN is defined as INPUT, also using a pull-up software defined resistance to get it up when reading undefined state (please read Using mini Switch Button with Raspberry PI and Python about this configuration):
+We then set the used PIN according to our needs.
+The first row set the naming convention to Broadcom (BCM), then shutdownPIN is defined as INPUT, also using a pull-up software-defined resistance to get it up when reading undefined state (please read Using mini Switch Button with Raspberry PI and Python about this configuration):

 GPIO.setmode(GPIO.BCM)